Project aims to solve ear tag issues

 Dr Sam Beechener said: “There are lots of ways for farmers and crofters to have their say.
 It can be via a quick chat on the phone, a text or an email, or by sending photos, completing an online survey, or even a site visit where they can point out what the problem is and where on the farm or croft it occurs.”

-The project is funded by the Scottish Government which is trying to establish how big a problem ear tag loss is for smaller enterprises, what the causes are, and importantly, what could be done to help.
+The project is funded by the Scottish Government which is trying to establish how big a problem ear tag loss is for livestock keepers, what the causes are, and importantly, what could be done to help.

 Posted by SRUC on 20/09/2022